Visit Fine Woodworking

 It would do no good to have debris remaining near the fence when it's so easy to provide for dust collection at that location, too.
 The tee in the system allows you to extend another piece of pipe up near the tabletop so that a hose can connect the fence into the system.

-The system should project 1 1/2" behind the back of the carcass so that the overhang of the tabletop will not interfere with the dust collection system.
+The system should project 1 1/2" behind the back of the carcase so that the overhang of the tabletop will not interfere with the dust collection system.
 The piece above the tee should be allowed to extend above the tabletop - for right now, cut it long.
 When all the parts are cut, assemble them dry to be sure they all fit.
 At this point, screw through the sides of the adapter into the shelf so that it remains in position.

 By now, the face frame should be ready to remove from the clamps.
 Sand and finish it to your satisfaction.
-The face frame's dimensions are such that 3/8" will overhang the carcass on each side.
+The face frame's dimensions are such that 3/8" will overhang the carcase on each side.
 The purpose of this is to allow for a 1/4" panel to be applied to the particleboard sides thereby leaving the face frame 1/8" proud of the side panels.
 I used 1/4" Red Oak plywood for these panels and for the toe-kick covering.
 Rip these pieces to 4 5/8" and long enough to cover the three sides of the toe-kick and cut the panels to fit the sides then sand and finish.
-Once the finish has dried apply the face frame, side panels and toe-kick covers to the carcass.
+Once the finish has dried apply the face frame, side panels and toe-kick covers to the carcase.
 I used brads and glue here.

 Step 4 - Drawers & Doors